AMWA-TV/ms-05-02/docs/NcObject.md

 - The Get method (`[element("1m1")]`) accepts [NcPropertyId](Framework.md#ncpropertyid) as an argument and returns [NcMethodResultPropertyValue](Framework.md#ncmethodresultpropertyvalue).
 - The Set method (`[element("1m2")]`) accepts [NcPropertyId](Framework.md#ncpropertyid) and any value (type depends on the underlying property type) as arguments.
 The return type is the base [NcMethodResult](Framework.md#ncmethodresult).

+The value of any property of a control class MUST be retrievable using the Get method.

+The `readonly` token clearly marks properties which MUST be read only (their values MUST not be changeable by calling the Set method, but instead devices MUST correctly respond with an [NcMethodResultError](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncmethodresulterror) datatype and [Readonly](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncmethodstatus) status when the Set method is invoked).

+Lack of the `readonly` token does not guarantee the property can be changed using the Set method due to device internal restrictions or operational context.
+In such cases the device MUST correctly respond with an [NcMethodResultError](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncmethodresulterror) datatype.

 ## PropertyChanged event